QuantEcon/lecture-python.myst/lectures/newton_method.md

 np.max(np.abs(e(p, A, b, c)))
 ```

-And the result is less accurate.
+The result is also less accurate.

 ## Exercises